-(2) Drill bolt holes in the transom by aligning with the stern bracket bolt holes Coat the bolts (optional) with sealing agents to prevent water from entering and insert them in the bolt holes.
+(2) Drill bolt holes in the transom by aligning with the stern bracket bolt holes.
+Coat the bolts (Type P: standard, Type F: optional) with sealing agents to prevent water from entering and insert them in the bolt holes.
 Tighten the bolts with washers and nuts.